Critical Curvature of Algebraic Surfaces in Three-Space: Curvature of an Algebraic Hypersurface

-We now turn to writing polynomial equations for the principal curvatures of $X$.
-The curvature in the direction $v\in T_xX$ involves the square root of $\eta(x)$.
-To obtain polynomial equations, we introduce a new variable~$\lambda$ and the polynomial equation $\lambda^2 \eta(x)=1$.
-Then, the curvature in the direction $v\in T_xX$ is given by $\pm \lambda \, h_x(v)$, where $h_x$ is the quadratic form in \Cref{def_h}.
-The ambiguity of the sign does not concern us since the principal curvature directions are defined to be eigenvectors of this bilinear form.
-Since $h_x$ is defined by the restriction of $\mathrm{H}f(x)$ to $T_xX$, an eigenvector $u$ satifies the equation
+To obtain polynomial equations, we introduce a new variable~$\lambda$ and the polynomial equation $\lambda^2 \eta(p)=1$.
+Then, by (\ref{curvature_equation2}) the curvature of $X$ at $p$ in the direction $v\in T_pX$ is given by~$\pm \lambda \, (v^T\mathrm H(p)v)$.
+The ambiguity of the sign does not concern us because principal curvatures are defined up to sign.